-L. A shooter must compete in a minimum of (3) state qualifiers to be shot at 3 different locations within the state of Alabama and the AL State ASA Championship to be eligible for the SOY program.
-Regardless of the number of qualifiers shot, only the aggregate score from the top 3 state qualifiers shot and the score from the AL State Championship will count towards the SOY points standing.
+L. A shooter must compete in a minimum of (3) state qualifiers (must be shot at 3 different locations) within the state of Alabama, and the AL State ASA Championship to be eligible for the SOY program.
+Regardless of the number of qualifiers shot, only the top 3 scores from 3 differnt locations and the score from the AL State Championship will count towards the SOY points standing.

 M. Any shooter that does not compete in the State Championship, and/or does not post scores in the required number of events is ineligible for the State SOY program.

 N. The SOY program is open to both residents and non-residents of Alabama.
 Only qualifiers shot inside the state of Alabama are eligible for AL State ASA SOY points.
 The rules for the AL State SOY program applies to all ASA annual and life members.